Video Wall Design Methods

-Figure 2 shows an example of a 2x2 tile matrix configuration with 4 displays daisy-chained in a group with control of the group by a single SV-4K media player.
+Figure 3 shows an example of a 2x2 tile matrix configuration with 4 displays daisy-chained in a group with control of the group by a single digital media player.
 In this example, notice that all displays are using 1920x1080 format.

 IMPORTANT: For the 2x1 portion of the video wall, the DMP crops a 1920x1080 canvas to the 960x1080 signal resolution rather than shrinks it.
 Therefore, you must specify the correct template to match your signal resolution and your content must match the template.
 For more information, see Understanding Content and TV Resolution.

-Figure 2 Daisy-Chained 2x2 Tile Matrix Example with the SV-4K
+Figure 3 Daisy-Chained 2x2 Tile Matrix Example with the DMP

 DMP Connection Per TV Display in a Video Wall

-For display of synchronized local content (video or images) in your video wall, this method is only supported by the SV-4K and DMP-2K media player.
+The DMPs support display of synchronized local content (video or images) in your video wall.

 With this architecture, you can develop content at 3840x2160 resolution.
 Then, divide your video into four 1920x1080 pieces for synchronized playback.
 This method will use the maximum resolution for each display giving you the highest possible quality for your presentation.

-This cabling method also is required for zone-based synchronization using the SV-4K and DMP-2K, which is recommended to achieve enhanced functionality for dedicated video walls running videos with a duration greater than 15 minutes.
+This cabling method also is required for zone-based synchronization, which is recommended to achieve enhanced functionality for dedicated video walls running videos with a duration greater than 15 minutes.

 Video Wall Design Examples